Upcoming Webinars

 Many of your guests may have just experienced their first introduction to Bible prophecy through this event, so perhaps now is the time to introduce them to their loving Creator, or to take a closer look at who Jesus is as our Savior.

-We have some recommendations that are a natural next step for your guests to continue meeting with you at your church for an event or in a small group setting after experiencing The Promise Prophecies in the Event Coordinator’s Guide.
+We have some book recommendations that are a natural next step for your guests to read, however, we also recommend that you continue meeting with them at your church for an event or in a small group setting after experiencing The Promise Prophecies has concluded.

 Lead Generator